Beeswax is an amazing byproduct that comes from our little friends, the bees.

 - beeswax wraps

-- candles and candle making
+- beeswax candles and candle making supplies

-- for in chalk-like paint finishing
+- for chalk-style paint finishing

 - for diamond paintings